 I will go through each of these real quick and give you a ball park price for each.
 Keep in mind these are ball bark and they are budget numbers, you should come in UNDER these numbers or at the low end of the range.

-How thick shoulconcretefloord the pole barn concrete floor be?
+How thick should the pole barn concrete floor be?

 The thickness of the floor directly impacts the cost of materials for the job.
 Obviously it will take more concrete to pour a floor 6″ thick than one that is only 4″ thick.
 So how thick should you pour your floor?
 I recommend a standard 4″ floor for most residential pole buildings.
 If you are just storing toys, lawnmowers and cars in the pole barn, then 4″ of concrete will more than suffice.
 If you have a Cherry Picker (for motors) or you plan on storing something very heavy then 5″ or 6″ floor will hold up better.
 I always recommend using reinforcing in all concrete barn floors.
 I use re-rod, wire, and/or fiber depending on the sub grade and what the floor is going to be used for.
 For a 4″ floor with minimal prep work, you can figure $4.00-$5.00 per square foot.
 For each additional inch of concrete just add $.500-75 cents a square foot.
 Concrete prices have steadily risen over the last several decades